michal-krzyzowski/bak/README.md

 # bak
-Simple backup function for files and directories in Linux
+Simple backup script for files and directories in Linux

 How to:
 - save in /bin/bak and add execution rights